alexander171294/phpquery/tasks done.md

 [!!!]
 WE RECOMMEND YOU CHANGE ALL DEPRECATED FUNCTIONS IF IT CAN, WE DELETE IN THE FUTURE ALL DEPRECATED FUNCTIONS FOR REDUCE RESOURCE COST!

+-- Control Resource Consumption:
+This idea proposes add parameter to define_controller function, allowing dump the consumption of the controller, for debug reasons

+-- New error system:
+Using a config template (with DB config, and TPL config) set you functions for error control.

 OTHERS CHANGES:

 * fix bug in ORM
+* fix bug in view class
+* improve performance in views
 * Control resource consumption don't show if debug mode is off